Park Rules

 Of course!
 But our park is small, and our pathways are very active, please stay alert and safe while enjoying a run.
 We recommend running in the early mornings or late evenings when the park does not have as many visitors.

-We do not offer guided tours at this time, but you can listen to our Audio Tour, narrated by Little Island’s landscape architect Signe Nielsen and learn more about our landscape here.
+We do not offer guided tours at this time.
+You can listen to our Landscape Audio Tour, narrated by Little Island’s landscape architect Signe Nielsen and learn more about our landscape, or check out our History Audio Tour, narrated by Tony Award Winner André De Shields and immerse yourself in the history of the iconic Meatpacking District and Hudson River waterfront.

 No, there is no public wi-fi in the park.